jstoor/twitter-coke/README.md

 On each request, all data is saved to a database, but duplicates are not shown in the web page.
 Demonstrates UI/JQuery/Jinja2/Flask/API/SQLAlchemy/SQLite working together.

+This project is only meant for educational purposes.

 How to run the app:
 ===================